Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Estimation

 \section{Estimation}

 We measure convergence in the algorithm via the change in consecutive $\W^{(t)}_{\cdot}$.
-Small changes in consecutive $\W^{(t)}_{\cdot}$ indicate that all estimated quantities are converging, while relegating predictors with $p_{m}^{(t)}\approx 0$.
+Small changes in consecutive $\W^{(t)}_{\cdot}$ indicate that all estimated quantities are converging while relegating predictors with $p_{m}^{(t)}\approx 0$.
 We estimate convergence at iteration $t$ via $CC^{(t)} = \log(n)\max_i\{(W^{(t)}_{i \cdot} - W_{i \cdot}^{(t-1)})^2/V_{i \cdot}^{(t-1)}\}$ where $\log(n)$ offsets the impact of sample size on the maximum of Chi-squared random variables \citep{Embetal13}.
-In our simulations and data analyses, we use $CC^{(t)} < \chi^2_{1,\varepsilon} $ where $\chi^2_{1,\varepsilon}$ represents the $\varepsilon$ quantile of a Chi-squared distribution with $1$ degree of freedom as the stopping criterion we use $\varepsilon= 10^{-3}$ and $10^{-1}$ for the all-at-once and one-at-a-time variants, respectively.
+In our simulations and data analyses, we use $CC^{(t)} < \chi^2_{1,\varepsilon}$, where $\chi^2_{1,\varepsilon}$ represents the $\varepsilon$ quantile of a Chi-squared distribution with $1$ degree of freedom, as the stopping criterion.
+We use $\varepsilon= 10^{-3}$ and $10^{-1}$ for the all-at-once and one-at-a-time variants, respectively.

 The steps of one-at-a-time PROBE are given in Algorithm \ref{algo.1}.
-To choose the order of the PX-CM-steps, Lasso regression is performed to the standardized data and the order is set according to the absolute value of the estimated coefficients.
+To choose the order of the PX-CM steps, Lasso regression is performed on the standardized data, and the order is set according to the absolute value of the estimated coefficients.
 A similar approach was used by \cite{RaySza22}.
-To start the algorithm, we set $\be^{(0)}$ to the estimated coefficients the lasso model, $\mbf{p}^{(0)}=\mbf{1}$, $\sigma^{2(0)}=s^2_y$ the sample variance of $\Y$.
+To start the algorithm, we set $\be^{(0)}$ to the estimated coefficients from a least absolute shrinkage and selection operator \citep[LASSO,][]{Tib96} model with the penalty parameter that minimized the prediction error via $10$-fold cross-validation (CV), $\mbf{p}^{(0)}=\mbf{1}$, and $\sigma^{2(0)}=s^2_y$ the sample variance of $\Y$.